Everyday quick fixes

 You can also explore text tools for similar tools in the same category.

-If you need a slightly different result, try Word Counter, Sentence Counter, Character Counter, Text Sorter, Text Reverser, and Text to Slug Converter.
+If you need a slightly different result, try Word Counter, Text Line Counter, Sentence Counter, Character Counter, Text Sorter, Text Reverser, Text to Slug Converter, and Lorem Ipsum Generator.

 Many Toolbox Hub workflows are designed to run directly in your browser.
 If a tool needs extra server support, the page explains that clearly so you can decide whether it fits your workflow before you continue.